nhgritctran/PheTK/README.md

 ##### Set custom color palette:
 Color palette should be provided in a tuple format.
 Each color will be used for a phecode category.
-If the number of colors is less than number of phecode categories, the colors will be cycled back to the first color and so on.
+If the number of colors is lower than the number of phecode categories, the colors will be cycled back to the first color and so on.
 PheTK uses matplotlib color names.
 ```
 p = Plot("example_phewas_results.csv", color_palette=("blue", "indianred", "darkcyan"))